neurodata/blog.neurodata.io/_posts/2018-08-29-connectome-coding.markdown

 How can a genome encode rules governing behavior?
 `

 Since behavior is ongoing, dynamic, and responsive to the environment, and the somatic genome is static, it must essentially encode a blueprint that *guides* the construction of a vessel whose physical properties are such that they encourage "high value" behaviors.
 That vessel is the connectome.
-In other words, **the connectome is the mechanism by which the genome can encode its preferred behaviors, that, when combined with the body, and physics, yields the desired behaviors with sufficiently high probability.**
+In other words, **the connectome is the mechanism by which the genome can encode its preferred behaviors, that, when combined with the body, and physics, yields the desired behaviors with sufficiently high probability to help the organism win the evolutionary game its niche imposes on it.**